Akselmo/artificial-rage/README.md

 <a href="https://codeberg.org/akselmo/artificial-rage"><img src="https://akselmo.dev/assets/images/getitoncodeberg.svg" width="200"></a>

+## Contributing

+Currently not looking for contributions for code, but any other creative assets such as art is welcome!

 ## Howto compile for different platforms

 * IF the CMake file doesn't do this for you, compile raylib for your platform from source